All You Need to Know About Pentest (VAPT) Report

 G. Compliance Labels:

-This section pinpoints any industry or regulatory standards the vulnerability may violate to help organizations understand their compliance posture and prioritize remediation efforts based on potential legal or financial ramifications.
+This section pinpoints any industry or regulatory standards such as SOC 2 the vulnerability may violate to help organizations understand their compliance posture and prioritize remediation efforts based on potential legal or financial ramifications.

 H. Proof of Concept